cdibbs/simple-mapper/README.md

 # SimpleMapper
 SimpleMapper provides simple, object-to-object mapping by convention.
-It was created to solve the problem of recursively mapping JSON replies to models, in order to gain the benefits of their methods and default values.
+It was created to solve the problem of recursively mapping JSON to models, in order to gain the benefits of those models, particularly their methods and default values.
 However, it can be used to map from Javascript objects of any type, to objects of any type.

-## What it is not
-SimpleMapper doesn't currently have the option of configuration-based mapping, in the way of a more full-fledge mapper such as .NET's Automapper.
-There are no mapping profiles, and options are limited.
-Hence the name SimpleMapper.

 ## Usage